WordPress.com VIP Platform

 vagrant ssh– Logs into the VM with ssh

 vagrant destroy– Deletes the VM

-Note that we do not recommend using phpMyAdmin for making changes to the MySQL database as a part of your development and testing work.
+VIP Quickstart does not include a copy of phpMyAdmin, since we do not recommend using this tool for making changes to the MySQL database as a part of your development and testing work.
 Instead, use WordPress’s built-in functionality and API to query and manipulate data according to our best practices.

 Unit Testing #

 VIP Quickstart comes with a checkout of the WordPress-Tests automated testing framework.
 You can use this to run the unit tests for WordPress itself or for any plugin or theme that has phpunit tests defined.

 To run the WordPress unit tests #